Try it free

 + (1 * number of tablespaces)

-For logs, regular DDU consumption for log monitoring applies.
-Depending on your licensing model, refer either to DDU consumption for Log Management and Analytics or DDUs for Log Monitoring Classic.
+For logs, Grail Log Analytics consumption applies.
+For classic licensing, refer either to DDU consumption for Log Management and Analytics or DDUs for Log Monitoring Classic.

 Monitoring top queries

-If both the Dynatrace log monitoring is enabled and the pg_stat_statements view is available, Dynatrace will ingest the top 100 queries (sorted by total execution time) every 5 minutes and store them as logs.
-These logs are available either from the database instance screen or on the Databases App, under Top queries by total execution time.
+If Dynatrace log monitoring is enabled and the pg_stat_statements view is available, Dynatrace ingests the top 100 queries (sorted by total execution time) every 5 minutes and stores them as logs.
+These logs are available either from the database instance screen or on Databases Databases, under Top queries by total execution time.

-To filter by these queries on a dashboard or notebook, one can filter by dt.extension.name = com.dynatrace.extension.postgres and event.group = top_queries.
-See below a DQL query example:
+To filter for these queries on a dashboard or notebook, filter by dt.extension.name = com.dynatrace.extension.postgres and event.group = top_queries.
+Example DQL query:

 fetch logs